Aliases for GFER Gene

 GeneCards Summary for GFER Gene

 GFER (Growth Factor, Augmenter Of Liver Regeneration) is a Protein Coding gene.
-Diseases associated with GFER include myopathy, mitochondrial progressive, with congenital cataract, hearing loss, and developmental delay and oculodentodigital dysplasia.
-Among its related pathways are Transport to the Golgi and subsequent modification and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include growth factor activity and protein disulfide oxidoreductase activity.
+Diseases associated with GFER include Myopathy, Mitochondrial Progressive, With Congenital Cataract And Developmental Delay and Myopathy, Mitochondrial Progressive, With Congenital Cataract, Hearing Loss, And Developmental Delay.
+Among its related pathways are Mitochondrial protein import and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and protein disulfide oxidoreductase activity.